😌 Learn How to Simplify Host Firmware Updates with the Notecard on February 2nd !

 Common Connection Failure Issues

-There are a variety of reasons why a Wi-Fi Notecard may be unable to connect to a Wi-Fi access point (SSID).
+There are a variety of reasons why a Notecard may be unable to connect to a Wi-Fi access point (SSID).
 As of Notecard firmware v3.3.1, one of the following error messages may be returned when a Notecard is unable to connect:

 • authentication failure - The provided password is incorrect.